Aggravated Kidnapping Defense Attorney

-Aggravated Kidnapping is a first degree felony in Texas.
+Aggravated kidnapping is a first-degree felony in Texas.
 This means that it carries the potential for a sentence of 99 years or life in a Texas prison.
-If you have been charged with Aggravated Kidnapping in Texas, you will need a criminal defense attorney experienced in handling serious and violent offenses.
-You will need a defense lawyer that has been there before.
-Waren Price is a criminal defense attorney and former prosecutor with more than 20 years of experience handling serious violent felony offenses including Aggravated Kidnapping.
+If you have been charged with aggravated kidnapping in Texas, you will need a criminal defense attorney experienced in handling serious and violent offenses.
+You will need a defense lawyer who has been there before.
+Waren Price is a criminal defense attorney and former prosecutor with more than 20 years of experience handling serious violent felony offenses, including aggravated kidnapping.

-If you face a charge of Kidnapping or Aggravated Kidnapping, then you face the possibility of a lengthy prison sentence.
+If you face a charge of kidnapping or aggravated kidnapping, then you face the possibility of a lengthy prison sentence.
 It is critical that you hire the right attorney.
-The criminal defense lawyer have the knowledge and experience to give you the best chance of winning your case.
+Criminal defense lawyer Waren Price at The Price Firm, PLLC, has the knowledge and experience to give you the best chance of winning your case.